Shehan013/Data-Structures-and-Algorithms/Part-I/readme.txt

 For the scanf, it needs memory address and that's why we use "&temp->data" to give the memory address of the data field. temp->data accesses the data field inside the node.

+Complexity Analysis

+We use Big O notation for that.

+Big O notation describes how the run time(or memory usage) of an algorithm grows as the input size increases.

+Common Big O notations

+O(1) - Constant time   - does not depend on input size(fastest)
+O(n) - Linear time     - grows proportionally with input size.
+O(n^2) - Quadratic time
+O(log n) - Logarithmic time